Emre-KMZ/dsa210-term-project/README.md

 ## **Data Collection and Preprocessing**
 ### **Weather Data Collection**:
-- Use the OpenWeatherMap API to fetch daily weather data for my location.
+- Use the Open-Meteo API to fetch daily weather data for my location.
+I will use Istanbul, Turkey as my location.
-- Parse and clean the data to ensure consistency, focusing on parameters like:
   - Date
-  - Temperature
+  - Temperature (mean, max, min)
-  - Weather condition (e.g., sunny, cloudy, rainy)
+  - Rain (sum)
+  - Snow (sum)

 ### **Spending Data Collection**:
 - Export transaction history from Akbank and Yapı Kredi banking apps in a digital format (e.g., CSV, Excel).